Skip to main content

 TargetWho Gets Notified

-This lets you build steps like: "Notify the current on-call engineer immediately, then notify the next on-call after 15 minutes if unresolved."
+This lets you build steps like: "Notify On-Call #1 immediately, then escalate to On-Call #2 after 15 minutes if unresolved."

 Repeat Behavior